Piksi

 Piksi is a potential pterosaur genus containing the single species Piksi barbarulna (meaning "strange elbowed big bird", from Blackfoot piksi, "big bird" or, specifically, "chicken" and Latin barbarus "strange, outlandish" + ulna, elbow).
 It lived roughly 75 million years ago in what is now Montana, United States.
 Known from parts of a right wing – the humerus, ulna and radius bones – the only specimens found so far are housed in the Museum of the Rockies (collection number MOR 1113).
 The genus Piksi is monotypic at present.

 The fossils were found in 1991 by Gloria Jean Siebrecht in the Blackfeet Indian Reservation, namely at Bob's Vacation Site locality TM-088, Glacier County.
 Recovered from an old stratum of the upper Two Medicine Formation, they are probably from an individual that died in or near a small pool.
 It was described in 2002 by David J. Varricchio.

 Description and classification

 The bones are fragmentary and represent roughly the elbow area.
 Comparing the fossils' size to the wing bones of other ground birds, P. barbarulna would have been relatively small, with a wingspan reaching 1 m.

 The original description of the fossils found its affinities unresolvable except that it was probably an ornithothoracine bird.
 Agnolin and Varricchio (2012) reinterpreted Piksi barbarulna as a pterosaur rather than a bird, most likely a member of Ornithocheiroidea.
 However, it has since been noted that the humerus of Piksi possesses features which found in some theropods but not in any pterodactyloid pterosaurs.

-However, more recent studies have recovered it as a pterosaur again.
+However, more recent studies have recovered it as a pterosaur again, citing eight features supporting referral to Pterosauria, and three that are "potentially informative with respect to Piksi's placement in Pterosauria", suggesting affinities for Pteranodontoidea.